PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Methodology

 where $\mathbb{I}(\cdot)$ is the indicator function.
-In our implementation, $\Omega = \{\text{MUSIQ}, \text{NIMA}\}$ serves as a comprehensive perceptual safeguard, evaluating both multi-scale visual quality and high-level aesthetics.
+In our implementation, $\Omega = \{\text{MUSIQ}, \text{NIMA}\}$~\cite{ke2021musiq,talebi2018nima} serves as a comprehensive perceptual safeguard, evaluating both multi-scale visual quality and high-level aesthetics.
 Gated by $\mathcal{M}$, our selective distillation objective integrates a pixel-wise loss and a contrastive perceptual loss:

 where $\text{sg}(\cdot)$ denotes the stop-gradient operation, and $d(\cdot, \cdot)$ computes the LPIPS distance.
-By restricting updates to exclusively superior pseudo-labels, this intersection logic inherently stabilizes adaptation.
-Furthermore, because QGSD relies entirely on final outputs without requiring intermediate features, it functions as a lightweight, model-agnostic module for robust real-world adaptation.
+By restricting updates to pseudo-labels that pass all quality criteria, this intersection logic reduces the risk of unreliable supervision during adaptation.
+Because QGSD relies entirely on final dehazed outputs, it functions as a model-agnostic module for robust real-world adaptation.

-\paragraph{Physically-Grounded Self-Reinforced Scattering Prior (PGSR).} While quality-gated distillation provides reliable external perceptual guidance, it does not inherently enforce internal physical consistency.
+\paragraph{Physically-Grounded Scattering Regularization (PGSR).} While quality-gated distillation provides reliable external perceptual guidance, it does not inherently enforce internal physical consistency.
 Since transmission and atmospheric light estimation encode explicit scene-dependent scattering cues, they provide physically meaningful constraints for haze-free image reconstruction.
 To exploit this, we introduce a self-reinforced scattering prior.
 We utilize the stable teacher network $\mathcal{F}_{\text{ema}}$ to physically audit the student's dehazed prediction $J_{\theta}$ for any residual haze:

 If $J_{\theta}$ is completely haze-free, the estimated transmission $\hat{T}_{\text{ema}}$ should ideally approach $\mathbf{1}$.
 However, uniformly penalizing $\hat{T}_{\text{ema}}$ often induces artifacts in smooth or overexposed regions, where the scattering prior is less reliable.
-To address this, we construct a spatially aware brightness-and-airlight weight map, $W_{\text{BAW}}$, for reliable physical auditing:
+To address this, we construct a spatially aware brightness-and-atmospheric light weight map, $W_{\text{BAW}}$, for reliable physical auditing:

 Here, $W_{\text{dist}}$ serves as the primary reliability gate by favoring pixels sufficiently separated from the estimated atmospheric light. $W_{\text{tex}}$ enhances textured regions, while $W_{\text{high}}$ suppresses bright or near-saturated pixels.
 These three terms are defined as: